 Item Issue

+Page Limits Strictly followed throughout application,

+including particular attention to:

+- Project narrative and appendices

+- Biographical sketches

+- Data Management Plans (DMPs)

+- Promoting Inclusive and Equitable

+Research (PIER) Plan

+- Letter(s) of Collaboration or Access, if

+any

+Personally Identifiable Information None present in the application

 Project Narrative Composed of one PDF file including all

 appendices (bibliography, facilities,

 equipment, DMP, PIER)

 Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

 Co-Investigator(s), Co-Investigator's

 institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators.
 Attach the biographical

 sketch to the Senior/Key Person Profile

 (Expanded) Form.

 Current and Pending Support Ensure complete listing of all activities,

 regardless of source of funding.
 Attach the

 current and pending support to the Senior/Key

 Person Profile (Expanded) Form.

 List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

 Merit Reviews Related Other Project Information form.

 Data Management Plans (DMP) - If referring to an experiment's DMP,

 describe the relationship to the proposed

 research.

 - Include a DMP even if no experimental

 data is expected.

 Promoting Inclusive and Equitable Research PIER Plans are required for new and renewal

 (PIER) Plan applications.

+Institutions capable of being funded through If National Laboratories and/or DOE sites are

+the DOE Field Work System permitted to submit under this FOA:

+- Do not create new institutions in the

+PAMS website.